arangodb/docs/3.10/data-science-cugraph-adapter.md

 ---
 layout: default
 description: >-
-  ArangoDB-cuGraph Adapter exports graphs from ArangoDB into RAPIDS cuGraph, a library of collective GPU-accelerated graph algorithms, and vice-versa
+  The ArangoDB-cuGraph Adapter exports graphs from ArangoDB into RAPIDS cuGraph, a library of collective GPU-accelerated graph algorithms, and vice-versa
 ---
 # cuGraph Adapter